Which Type Of Person Are You?

 TWO: You are targeting viable markets

 Do your research and choose neighborhoods with a recent track record of appreciating home values versus neighborhoods with declining home values.
+We call this your sweet spot.
 It may be tempting to choose a neighborhood where the home prices are cheap, but beware that buying cheap in these neighborhoods does not guarantee a profit.

 Make sure that you’re targeting markets where people actually want to live.
 Buying cheap means nothing if you can’t resell the property and the easiest places to resell properties are areas where people are moving.
 Buy in safe neighborhoods with good schools and an easy sale is almost guaranteed.